Ciantic/VirtualDesktopAccessor/README.markdown

 # VirtualDesktopAccessor.dll

-DLL for accessing Windows 10 Virtual Desktop features from e.g. AutoHotkey.
+DLL for accessing Windows 10 (tested with build 14393) Virtual Desktop features from e.g. AutoHotkey.
 MIT Licensed, see LICENSE.txt (c) Jari Pennanen, 2015-2016

 Download the VirtualDesktopAccessor.dll from directory x64\Release\VirtualDesktopAccessor.dll in the repository.
 This DLL works only on 64 bit Windows 10.